Mark

 THE VOICE OF SACRED TRADITION

-I believe it is no coincidence that these mysteries have been hidden for a time beneath the veil; but I believe this veil is lifting so that, just as the Church is realizing the necessary purification which lies before her, she will also recognize the ineffable hope which awaits her beyond these days of darkness and sorrow.
+I believe it is no coincidence that these mysteries have been hidden for a time beneath the veil, but I believe this veil is lifting so that, just as the Church is realizing the necessary purification which lies before her, she will also recognize the ineffable hope which awaits her beyond these days of darkness and sorrow.
+As was said to the prophet Daniel regarding the “end time” revelations he was given…

-And I say "hidden," because the voice of the Early Church in these matters is fairly unaminous, even though that voice has been obscured in recent centuries by an incomplete and sometimes erroneous theological discussion of these matters, and an improper understanding of the genuine forms of the millenarianist heresy.
+I say “hidden,” because the voice of the Early Church in these matters is fairly unanimous, even though that voice has been obscured in recent centuries by an incomplete and sometimes erroneous theological discussion of these matter coupled to an improper understanding of the genuine forms of the millenarianist heresy (see How the Era was Lost).
+[4]cf. Millenarianism—What it is and is Not

 So, the blessing foretold undoubtedly refers to the time of His Kingdom, when the just will rule on rising from the dead; when creation, reborn and freed from bondage, will yield an abundance of foods of all kinds from the heaven’s dew and the fertility of the earth, just as the seniors recall.
 Those who saw John, the Lord’s disciple , [tell us] that they heard from him how the Lord taught and spoke about these times… —St. Irenaeus of Lyons, Church Father (140–202 A.D.); Adversus Haereses, Irenaeus of Lyons, V.33.3.4, The Fathers of the Church, CIMA Publishing Co.; (St. Irenaeus was a student of St. Polycarp, who knew and learned from the Apostle John and was later consecrated bishop of Smyrna by John.)